First timer Q&A

 How do club nights work?

 We offer a pay and play club night.
 Anyone can pay the fee (£5 per session) to one of the volunteers organising the session and play.
-No obligations, no fuss.
+No obligations.

 What ability levels are represented?